 Other birds that can be spotted in and around the Centre include:

 Park at the end of Jamieson Street and follow the signs.

 Please note, The BirdLife Discovery Centre is not open to the public on weekdays

 There are free guided bird walks departing from the Armory Visitor Centre on the last Sunday of every month at 10am.
 Here, people of all ages can spot and identify all sorts of bird species on a one-hour walk led by knowledgeable guides.

 BirdLife Southern NSW operates out of our Sydney office, also home to the BirdLife Discovery Centre.

 Located on the pristine shores of Roebuck Bay in northern WA, the Broome Bird Observatory (BBO) is a must-visit for any bird lover.

 Located in Victoria's historic goldfield region, Clarkesdale Sanctuary is a nature reserve focused on protecting and restoring habitat for woodland birds.

-Eyre Bird Observatory is a remote research station in WA, 50 km from the SA border - collecting vital information about local birds and wildlife.
+Eyre Bird Observatory is a research station in south-eastern Western Australia, collecting vital information about local birds and wildlife